Wednesday, May 31, 2023

 She was still, though considerably plumper, a star, and paragraphs regarding the offers she had refused for the Metropolitan Opera, NYC, Covent Garden et al hit the press regularly.
 As did such earth-shaking news as her sprained ankle, her intention to enter a convent, and the continuing propinquity of Mr Tarrant.

-When tenor Philip Newbury was added to the Rickards company, the Trovatore Miserere was added to the programme, on which Lillian was now featuring such as 'Softly Sighs', 'Ernani involami' alongside 'Come Back to Erin' and 'Home, Sweet Home'.
+When tenor Philip Newbury was added to the Rickards company, the Trovatore Miserere was added to the programme, on which Lillian was now featuring such as 'Softly Sighs' and 'Ernani involami' alongside 'Come Back to Erin' and 'Home, Sweet Home'.
 Such was her success, that she continued with Rickards through 1898.
 Then she returned to the stage for John Solomon.
 The opera was Carmen, and now Lily was no longer Micaela, but 'a very substantial' Carmen, supported by Jack Leumane and Ted Farley and a rather second-rate cast.
 It was agreed that she sang it well, but the bill was soon varied with Maritana and The Bohemian Girl.

 At the end of the season, 'Madame' Tree advertised for pupils.
 And Tarrant, who had failed in his efforts to re-establish himself in the eyes of authority, in spite of heavy advertising, died.
 Back in Italy, Buzzi was said to have joined a Carthusian brotherhood.